 If these conditions are true, then anyone, anywhere can start a

 account, this person can then perform the following actions:

-statement to obtain a list of all databases that exist in
+SHOW DATABASESstatement to obtain a list of all databases that exist in the cluster

 Even more insidious variations might include statements like these: